Edith Falls – beautiful but closed

 Wangi Falls – famous mango cheese cake

 The guidebook informed us that this place is famous for its mango cheesecake.
 Of course, we had to order it, plus two coffees.
-Nell got her favorite chocolate ice cream.
+Nell got her favourite chocolate ice cream.

 Bamboo Creek Tin Mine

-After coffee and amazing desert we were still full of beans, so we decided to visit the tin mine.
-Bamboo Creek Tin Mine is located in the beginning of Litchfield National Park when you are driving from the north.
-The mine had been closed since 1953, because mining turned out to be unprofitable.
+After coffee and an amazing dessert, we were still full of beans, so we decided to visit the tin mine.
+Bamboo Creek Tin Mine is located at the beginning of Litchfield National Park when you are driving from the north.
+The mine had been closed since 1953 because mining turned out to be unprofitable.